Nutrition in Animals

 Mucus secreted by large intestine adhere the undigested particles into faeces.
 The excess of water from the food is absorbed by the large intestine.

 Faeces enter rectum and are stored here.
 The faeces are eliminated through the anus at regular intervals.
-This …
+This is the fate …

 To view the complete topic, please